 “I am glad I had the opportunity to partake in such a wonderful clinical experience!
 It was especially of great honor and joy to be able to communicate with the Hispanic population, especially during such stressful times.
 I was able to help break the language barrier and aid in keeping the community safe by providing education and addressing unanswered questions regarding the COVID-19 vaccination.
 I am a proud Puerto Rican!” — Ruby Perla Ortiz, class of 2022

 “Being bilingual, this clinical provided the avenue to take my knowledge and experience developed in the classroom and clinical setting to the community and provide education in Spanish.
 This was so special because even if my Spanish wasn’t the best, I was using my skills to be a community advocate.” — Melissa Rogel, class of 2022

-This article will appear in the fall/winter 2021 issue of Alverno Magazine, out soon!
+This article appears in the winter 2022 issue of Alverno Magazine.